grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 __Controller Node only__

-Configure SR-IOV on the Controller Node
+Configure the `nova.conf` file to support SR-IOV on the Controller Node
 ```
 vi /etc/nova/nova.conf
 ```